stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 | The Undead | 1d12 | Decay or Profane |
 | The Undying | 1d12 | Energy |

-** If you hit the target with this spell, the damage can apply to the stamina of the target of the integity that the target is wearing or carrying.
+** If you hit the target with this spell, the damage can apply to the stamina of the target or the integity of an item that the target is wearing or carrying.
 *** If the target takes damage from this spell, it's speed is reduced by 10 feet until the beginning of your next turn

 ## Fire Bolt